apramus/seaweed-biodiversity-effects/README.md

 For complete methodology, see the corresponding article named above or `Ramus AP, Long ZT (2016) Producer diversity enhances consumer stability in a benthic marine community. *Journal of Ecology* 104:572-579. https://doi.org/10.1111/1365-2745.12509`.

-In brief: The experiment was carried out adjacent to the rock revetment located within Zeke’s Island National Estuarine Research Reserve (33.95 N, 77.94 W or 33.9567, -77.9481 or as link) in North Carolina, USA.
+In brief: The experiment was carried out adjacent to the rock revetment located within Zeke’s Island National Estuarine Research Reserve ([33.95, -77.94] https://goo.gl/maps/T1XRRBfyCFSUjCWC8) in North Carolina, USA.

+ We manipulated macroalgal identity and richness in seven treatments

 These data represent the yields of individual macroalgal species in treatment plots Measured weekly in each treatment block (plot)
 Both the individual species component